“In the right place”: Druces delivers an international reach to a small trainee intake in a single office package.

 How to get a Druces training contract

-Training contract deadline: 9 August 2025
+Training contract deadline: 16 May

-Applications & assessment
+Applications and assessment

 Druces receives over 100 applications for its two training contract vacancies each year, made up of an application form and covering letter.
 The recruitment process takes shape in two stages of interviews, alongside an assessment that forms part of the second stage.
 The first interview is with the head of HR and an associate or senior associate, before successful candidates are asked to complete an assessment and return for an interview with the training principal and another partner.
 Each interview involves answering questions about your education and work experience, as well as your motivations and ambitions for pursuing a career in law.
 The idea, according to Druces, is to give the interviewing team and the candidates a chance to get to know each other better.

-Trainee profile & experience
+Trainee profile and experience

 So, what is it that Druces are looking for in successful candidates?
 Any experience that enables a candidate to pick up a variety of skills relevant to the job, whether that’s legal experience as a paralegal or legal assistant, or something else.
 Druces are keen to stress that this sort of experience can be acquired through most work environments, but the important bit is that candidates should be able to express these transferrable skills in writing and in person.
 Similarly, any sort of environment where candidates can demonstrate they have worked well within a team and can explain how they were able to contribute is also a desirable feature on any application form.